mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 |       Price      |           999$          |            1599$           |             1999$             | -->

 ### Discussions on HW spec
-From the spec comparison, we can see that AMD 7900 XTX is a good match for Nvidia 4090 and 3090 Ti.
+From the spec comparison, we can see that AMD's RX 7900 XTX is a good match for NVIDIA's RTX 4090 and RTX 3090 Ti.
 * All have 24GB memory, which means they can fit models of the same size.
 * All have similar memory bandwidth, considering LLM inference is largely memory bound, we can expect similar performance.
-* Most importantly, AMD 7900 XTX is 40% (50%) cheaper than Nvidia 4090 (3090 Ti).
-So the performance (toks/sec) per dollar can be much better if we can get a similar performance.
+* Most importantly, RX 7900 XTX is 40% cheaper than RTX 4090, 50% cheaper than RTX 3090 Ti.
+Therefore, its FLOPs-per-dollar value would significantly outperform NVIDIA alternatives if it delievrs comparable performance.

 In this post, we are taking a deep look at how well AMD GPUs can do compared to a performant CUDA solution on Nvidia GPUs.